Leap 2 typically lasts between 2 to 4 weeks, depending on the child’s developmental pace and engagement.

 Conclusion – How Long Does Leap 2 Last?

-Understanding how long does Leap 2 last? generally falls within two to four weeks but varies based on individual factors such as developmental pace and engagement levels.
+Understanding how long Leap 2 lasts generally falls within one to three weeks for most of the fussy phase but varies based on individual factors such as developmental pace and engagement levels.
 This stage marks significant cognitive advancements that require parental support and patience as babies explore their growing awareness of the world around them.

 By implementing supportive strategies and ensuring both parent and child receive adequate care during this time, families can navigate Leap 2 successfully while fostering healthy development for years ahead.